Patient Consent and Records in Oman

 - If you do not speak Arabic or English well, request an interpreter.

-- Request a copy of your medical records in writing from the hospital's medical records department.
+- Request access to your DARIS health records through the MOH hospital's medical records department.

 - If your confidentiality was breached, file a complaint with the Ministry of Health and the data protection authority.